 Dr. Strange, starring Benedict Cumberbatch in the title role, is the story of a genius, hot shot neuro-surgeon who falls on hard times after an accident and searches the world for a way to heal himself.
-Through a fortuitous path, the good Doctor finds himself in Kathmandu studying the mystical arts and being thrown into the world of superheroes, magic, multi-dimensions and the esoteric.
+Through a fortuitous path, the good Doctor finds himself in Kathmandu studying the mystical arts and being thrown into the esoteric world of superheroes, magic and multi-dimensions.

 So why am I talking all this inside baseball about movie studios and franchises and box office?
 Well, Dr. Strange is both an example of why that strategy by the studio is good for business and simultaneously bad for movies.
 Dr. Strange is not a terrible movie comparatively speaking, not at all, but it also isn't a great one.
 But it could have been a hell of a lot better than it was in the hands of a more daring and confident director.
 But daring and confident directors are not going to get a chance to mess with the Mickey Mouse Marvel Money Machine.
 Instead the Marvel films are all going to be formulaic, rather predictable, self-consciously cutesy, and cinematically somewhat lacking, just like Dr. Strange.

 On the other hand, if a powerhouse like Disney didn't own the rights to Dr. Strange, and they hadn't been so successful with the other Marvel franchise films, this character would never see the light of day, and Dr. Strange is a truly great character worthy of a film.
 The great disappointment is that the film Dr. Strange never lives up to the compelling intrigue that its main character brings to the show.